 When you consider the number of household devices, the many states of each device, and the variation between devices of a single type; it starts to become clear why Sense takes time to learn.

 How can I help train Sense?

 In the meantime, there are a number of ways your input can help improve Sense’s device detection.
 By categorizing, naming and identifying the make/model of “mystery” devices that might just be labeled “Heat 1” or “Motor 2”, you’re helping to add more data points to the Sense database that can enable more accuracy and granularity to device detection in the future.
-You can also help catch problems where the algorithm misfires, or sees a devices turn on, but doesn’t catch it turning off, by sending a “Device is Not On” report.
-This can be done with just a couple of clicks right from the Device screen.
-We can already see large benefits from such feedback, and as Sense gets deployed in many more homes, device detection will keep improving with your help.
+You can also help our data science team develop a comprehensive library of ground truth models (getting device detected immediately for yourself!) by leveraging our smart plug integrations.
+This can be done with just a couple of clicks right from the Settings screen.
+We can already see large benefits from these types of input, and as Sense gets deployed in many more homes, device detection will keep improving with your help.